FarrandTom/katacoda-scenarios/seldon-core/step-testing-your-model.md

-You can now test our model deployment. ⚠️
+You can now test your model deployment. ⚠️

 The model you have deployed is a simple classifier based upon the Scikit-Learn Iris flower dataset.
 Based upon various measurements of everyone's favourite flower your classifier will distinguish between 3 different types of iris (Setosa, Versicolour, and Virginica).